terlim-sfdc/milenology/src/posts/4-cryptodotcom.md

 ## What is CRO and what can you do with it? <a name="whatiscro"></a>

-During the time of writing this blog post, one CRO token is worth ~SGD$0.50.
+During the time of writing this blog article, one CRO token is worth ~SGD$0.50.
 It has gone up almost 2x since i staked my SGD$500 for the Ruby Steel card, which is now worth >SGD$1,000.
 This made me regret a little not staking more for the higher tier cards :p

 Please do understand that CRO's value (like any crypto coins today) can be very volatile!
 Hopefully in another 105 days time when I unstake, my SGD$500 staked CRO will be worth SGD$5,000 and I can automatically qualify for the Royal Indigo & Jade Green cards :D